-Around San Luis
+San Luis Province

 Sierra de las Quijadas National Park

-Colors here are intense, from the deep blue of the sky to the white of the clouds and the different shades of reds and greens of the Sierras.
+The National Park Sierra de las Quijadas is over 1500 sq km big.
+We are talking about millions of years old sharp mountains, tall cliffs, and long valleys.
+Some of the dinosaur fossils found in the park are that old too!
+There we were admiring our planet when we noticed condors dancing above.
+The colors here are intense, from the deep blue of the sky to the white of the clouds and the different shades of reds and greens of the Sierras.
 You can spend the whole day enjoying the silence with almost no tourists around.
-That is of course if you take a private tour like us.
+That is, of course, if you take a private tour like us.

-Where to stay
+Where to Stay